 Here is a great video on why we all should be incorporating more insects into our diet, it has so many great reasons to do so.
 Once we can get past the “yuk” factor, we all could be eating more nutritious and healthy foods, for free!

 If you’re interested in at least trying a bug (don’t shudder too hard) you might as well select one of the tastier choices.
 Listed below are ten of the best types of bugs (in no particular order) to try out and maybe even mix in with your usual diet.

-- Ants – Although these mostly irritating bugs are known as home and picnic raiders, they are one of the tastier selections when it comes to eating insects.
-Boiling and roasting them are two options that deliver both nutrients and flavor, and although they do lack in fat, they are among some of the highest quality in protein.
+Although these mostly irritating bugs are known as home and picnic raiders, they are one of the tastier selections when it comes to eating insects.
+Boiling and roasting are two options that deliver both nutrients and flavor.
+Although they do lack fat, they are among some of the highest quality in protein.

 Whether or not you are a big fan of bugs, they can be a tasty alternative to trying to see whether or not a certain berry is poisonous or not, should you be in a situation where store-bought food isn’t an option.
 Keep in mind to heed potentially poisonous bugs, keeping away from discolored or multi-colored insects, and never eating any that may have been near an area that was sprayed with pesticides.

-So long as you open up your mind and give the thought of eating bugs a chance, you may find that creepy crawlies aren’t quite as “creepy” as you thought, and could even be incredibly tasty.
+So long as you open up your mind and give the thought of eating bugs a chance, you may find that creepy crawlies aren’t quite as “creepy” as you thought.

 Having a backyard supermarket will allow you to grow pork and beef, chicken, organic eggs, non-GMO fresh fruits and veggies, including all the essential components you need to make your food staples, desserts, and even drinks.

 If you are willing to put in a little elbow grease, this isn't too good to be true.
 The good news is that some of this can be automated.